-There are many reasons for the growing use of shipping containers.
-For some, containers are simply a means of shipping cargo around the world.
+There are many reasons for the growing use of containers.
+For some, they are simply a means of shipping cargo around the world.
 Others use them as storage for items.
 And for others they are used to house remote laboratories, store temperature-sensitive produce, build pop-up shops and bars or safely conduct ground-breaking experiments with hazardous materials.

 Shipping Container price range

-- The condition of the shipping container
+- The condition

 There are also refrigerated containers available for hire.